 The legal team determines the entitlements and obligations of a property.
 This includes:

 - Title transfer: this verifies the ownership of title over the property.
-This ensures that there are no pre-existing claims over the property that can affect the prospective owners.
+This ensures that no pre-existing claims over the property can affect the prospective owners.

 - Land use and zoning audit: This survey helps in evaluating any rights of site access by adjacent landowners.
 Further, this audits local and prior zoning ordinances of the property.
 As a result, zoning audits help in confirming that all of the intended uses of the purchasers are permitted in the particular zone.
 In the case of ground-up developments, land audits determine whether the purchaser’s intentions for future developments comply with the zoning requirements.

 Once the due-diligence checklist is completed and it confirms that the business plan is viable, the investment is funded.
 This leads to the closing of the acquisition phase in the life cycle of a commercial real estate asset.